-Moreover, an upward arrow in Figure 2 describes data, knowledge, awareness, etc., informing that the object is taking the purposeful action.
+An upward arrow in Figure 2 describes data, knowledge, awareness, etc., informing purposeful action.
 Information to the right of an upward arrow describes the nature of the information provided.
 For example, a municipality informs FHI about the number of people in priority groups in that municipality.
 A sideways arrow describes information flows that do not directly inform purposeful action.